dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## Quebec: Who should I contact if I think I have COVID-19?

-If you are worried about COVID‑19, you can call 418-644-4545, 514-644-4545, 450-644-4545, 819-644-4545 and 1-877-644-4545 (toll free) elsewhere in Québec.
+If you are worried about COVID‑19 or if you have [flu-like symptoms](https://www.quebec.ca/en/health/health-issues/flu-cold-and-gastroenteritis/flu-influenza/#c1285) or [gastroenteritis symptoms](https://www.quebec.ca/en/health/health-issues/flu-cold-and-gastroenteritis/gastroenteritis/#c1816) or similar to [COVID‑19](https://www.quebec.ca/en/health/health-issues/a-z/general-information-about-coronavirus/#c46539), you can call 418-644-4545, 514-644-4545, 450-644-4545, 819-644-4545 and 1-877-644-4545 (toll free) elsewhere in Québec.
+For the hearing impaired (TTY), call 1-800-361 9596 (toll free).

-If you have symptoms such as new cough or cough that gets worse, fever, difficulty breathing or sudden loss of sense of smell without nasal congestion with or without loss of taste:
+If you have these symptoms:

 - Do not go to a medical clinic unless you have first obtained an appointment.
 - If your condition allows you to do so, call 1-877-644-4545 to be referred to the right resource.